 As an example, if the existing tenant has paid rent under the lease for say 2 months in advance, but the agreed assignment date will see them only occupy the premises and benefit from such payment for 1 month; agreeing a refund with the landlord or apportioning with the new tenant for 1 month (half of the payment) to come back to them would be fair.
 Similar treatment can be given to service charges, insurance rents and any other costs that are paid in advance or will become due in arrears.

 Whether you are a landlord, existing tenant or potential new tenant; our experienced team can help you review, structure and document a lease assignment.

 Some areas we have particular experience in are as follows:

-- Leasehold landlord and tenant negotiations;
+Leasehold arrangements and landlord and tenant negotiations

 We also identify and advise on other relevant areas of law, such as; mergers & acquisitions, corporate law, finance law, competition law, intellectual property law and tax law.